HybridRobotics/car-racing/docs/offboard.md

-# Repeated Loop Car-Racing Simulator
+#  Offboard Car-Racing Simulator
-The repeated loop racing simulator serves as a toolkit for testing different algorithm for car racing in a user-designed track.
+The offboard racing simulator serves as a toolkit for testing different algorithm for car racing in a user-designed track.

 #### Instructions